DevOluwapelumi/Canvas-Snake-Game/README.md

 Experience the joy of the timeless Snake game right in your browser.
 Play, challenge your friends, and have fun with the Canvas Snake Game!

 Play it here: Game Demo : https://devoluwapelumi.github.io/Canvas-Snake-Game/

+Feel free to customize the description, feature list, and instructions as per your game's actual features and design.
+Don't forget to replace the placeholders (e.g., banner_image_url, game_demo_url) with actual URLs and images.